faassen/xot/README.md

 ## Xot approach

-Xot exposes a single `XmlData` struct that you use to access, create and manipulate all your XML data.
-Multiple XML trees can exist in an `XmlData` struct at the same time, and you're free to move nodes between these trees.
+Xot exposes a single `Xot` struct that you use to access, create and manipulate all your XML data.
+Multiple XML trees can exist in an `Xot` struct at the same time, and you're free to move nodes between these trees.

 The way to access and manipulate XML tree structure in Xot is through the `Node`.
-You can use various functions on `XmlData` in order to access and manipulate information about nodes.
+You can use various functions on `Xot` in order to access and manipulate information about nodes.

 To access and manipulate XML specific data, you use the `Value` for a node.